wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 3.2.2 =
+* Added the Custom Open Graph Image upload in Squirrly Snippet

 = 3.2.1 =
 * Improved SEO Stats for Google Rankings by Country
 * SEO Settings out-of-the-box, but also works awesome if you have the settings already done with All In One SEO or Yoast (wordpress seo)